 The Directors have elected to expense rather than capitalise expenditure on exploration, evaluation and development on all the Group's exploration as it is incurred.
-Directors believe this treatment when expenditure is expensed rather than capitalised is more relevant with understanding the Company's financial position, complies fully with AASB 6 and is cash flow neutral.
+Directors believe this treatment when expenditure is expensed rather than capitalised is more relevant with understanding the Group's financial position, complies fully with AASB 6 and is cash flow neutral.
 Refer Note 1(i).

+v.
 Parent entity financial information

-The financial information for the parent entity, International Base Metals Limited, disclosed in Note 14 has been prepared on the same basis as the consolidated financial statements, except as set out below
+The financial information for the parent entity, International Base Metals Limited, disclosed in Note 14 has been prepared on the same basis as the consolidated financial statements, except as set out below w.
+Impact of COVID-19